 - Burrowing.
-Western hognoses love to burrow in their substrate.
-This can rarely result in ingesting or even inhaling substrate, which can be fatal.
-Aspen and other “chunky” bedding pose fewer problems than sand.
+Western hognoses burrow in their substrate.
+This can result in ingesting or inhaling substrate, which can be fatal.

 - Humidity.
-Hognose snakes do not require much humidity.
 If the moisture in your hognose’s enclosure is too high, this can result in problems such as scale rot.

 Western Hognose Snake Lifespan in the Wild

-When this dramatic display fails, however, hognoses are preyed upon by the same animals that threaten the other US native snakes.
-This includes birds of prey, wild cats and dogs, and king snakes.
+When this dramatic display fails, hognoses are preyed upon by the same animals that threaten the other U.S. native snakes.
+This includes birds of prey, wild cats, and larger snakes.

 How Long Do Reticulated Pythons Live?